 In areas where biking on the sidewalk is illegal by city or local statute, a cyclist on the sidewalk who causes an accident may be liable for negligence per se.

 3.4.
-Groups of people who won’t share the sidewalk
+Groups of people who will not share the sidewalk

 If a group of people knocks you over while on the sidewalk, they could be liable for any injuries that you suffer.
-It would be up to a jury to determine negligence.
+If the jury found the group

 - failed to let you pass,